 LAUNCH BONUS PLAN.
 Effective September 9, 1996 EchoStar granted a performance award of ten shares of Class A Common Stock to all full-time employees with more than 90 days of service.
 The total number of shares granted relative to the September performance award approximated 7,390 shares.
 EchoStar granted a performance award of ten shares of its Class A Common Stock to all full-time employees with more than 90 days of service in connection with the launch of EchoStar III, which occurred on October 5, 1997.
-The total number of shares granted relative to the October performance award approximated 12,250.
+The total number of shares granted 12,250.

-$401\,(\text{K})$ PLAN.
-In 1983 EchoStar adopted a defined-contribution tax-qualified $401\,(\text{k})$ plan.
-EchoStar's employees become eligible for participation in the $401\,(\text{k})$ plan upon completing six months of service with the Corporation and reaching age 21. $401\,(\text{k})$ plan participants may contribute an amount equal to not less than 1% and not more than 15% of their compensation in each contribution period.
+401(K) PLAN.
+In 1983 EchoStar adopted a defined-contribution tax-qualified 401(k) plan.
+EchoStar's employees become eligible for participation in the 401(k) plan upon completing six months of service with the Corporation and reaching age 21.
+401(k) plan participants may contribute an amount equal to not less than 1% and not more than 15% of their compensation in each contribution period.
 EchoStar may make a 50% matching contribution up to a maximum of \$1,000 per participant per calendar year.
-EchoStar may also make an annual discretionary profit sharing or employer stock contribution to the $401\,(\text{k})$ plan with the approval of the Board of Directors.
+EchoStar may also make an annual discretionary profit sharing or employer stock contribution to the 401(k) plan with the approval of the Board of Directors.

-$401\,(k)$ plan participants are immediately vested in their voluntary contributions, plus actual earnings thereon.
-The balance of the vesting in $401\,(k)$ plan participants' accounts is based on years of service.
+401(k) plan participants are immediately vested in their voluntary contributions, plus actual earnings thereon.
+The balance of the vesting in 401(k) plan participants' accounts is based on years of service.
 A participant becomes 10% vested after one year of service, 20% vested after two years of service, 30% vested after three years of service, 40% vested after four years of service, 60% vested after five years of service, 80% vested after six years of service, and 100% vested after seven years of service.

 In March 1997, EchoStar contributed an additional 55,000 shares of Class A Common Stock to the 401(k) plan as a discretionary employer stock contribution.
 A total of 60,000 shares of Class A Common Stock (including 5,000 shares of Class A Common Stock which were contributed for plan year 1995 but not allocated) were allocated to individual participant 401(k) accounts in proportion to their 1996 eligible compensation.
 These shares are subject to the seven-year vesting schedule previously described.
-Shares of Class A Common Stock allocated to the 401(k) accounts of the Named Executive Officers pursuant to the 1996 discretionary employer stock contribution were as follows: (i) Charles W. Ergen, 677 shares; (ii) Carl E. Vogel, 677 shares; (iii) R. Scott Zimmer, 677 shares; (iv) James DeFranco, 677 shares; (v) Steven B. Schaver, 676 shares; (vi) David K. Moskowitz, 677 shares; and (vii) all Officers and Directors as a group, 4.736 shares.
+Shares of Class A Common Stock allocated to the 401(k) accounts of the Named Executive Officers pursuant to the 1996 discretionary employer stock contribution were as follows: (i) Charles W. Ergen, 677 shares; (ii) Carl E. Vogel, 677 shares; (iii) R. Scott Zimmer, 677 shares; (iv) James DeFranco, 677 shares; (v) Steven B. Schaver, 676 shares; (vi) David K. Moskowitz, 677 shares; and (vii) all Officers and Directors as a group, 4,736 shares.